-From time to time Mary has given certain holy saints a particular devotion to her with attached graces and promises.
-The devotion is meant to be spread to the whole Church.
-In some cases an object, or sacramental, is given to be associated with the devotion.
-Three very famous sacramentals given to the Church by Mary are the holy rosary, the brown scapular, and the miraculous medal.
+From time to time in the history of the Church, Mary has personally appeared to certain holy men and women to give them a particular devotion to her, with attached graces and promises.
+In some cases the devotion is meant to be spread to the whole Church and involves an object, or sacramental, given to the faithful as a physical sign of her loving intercession.